Please help us with a short survey and you could WIN a $400 American Express gift card or one of ten $10 gift cards.Take survey ›

 Miles of sandy beaches with interesting seashells and marine life make Brazosport a perfect retreat for recreational sports, sun worshipers and nature lovers alike.

 In Surfside Beach, visitors will find plenty of beach house rentals, fishing charters, restaurants and souvenir shops, as well as surfboard, jet-ski and kayak rentals.
 Surfers will find some of the best surfing conditions on the Texas coast thanks to Surfside Beach’s moderate climate and gulf waves.
 Since the waves are generally small to moderate, they are perfect for novice or less experienced surfers.
+(Bonus: you can rent surfboards, jet-skis, kayaks or arrange horseback riding!)
+A beach permit is required to drive or park on the beach, but there are pedestrian only parts of the beach available.

 At Quintana Beach County Park, visitors will find day-use and overnight facilities, as well as a pedestrian beach, a lighted fishing pier, restrooms and showers, playground, volleyball court, horseshoe pits, and more.
 To read more about the beaches in Brazosport, click here.